How to Apply Blue Ocean Strategy

 Blue Ocean Strategy Examples

-Several companies have adopted the Blue Ocean Strategy.
-This application’s evidence appears in the companies’ offering, structure and business model.
-Below are two examples of these companies, Netflix, iTunes and Airbnb:
+Several companies have adopted the strategy.
+This application’s evidence appears in the companies’ offering, structure and business model (Download Our Free Business Model Canvas Template).
+Below are two examples of these companies: Netflix, iTunes and Airbnb:

 Netflix

-Netflix is a popular subscription-based streaming service provider and started competing in the DVDs rental and sales industry.
-With the blue ocean strategy, Netflix wanted to satisfy customers’ needs and began by making movies or films online and completely excluding sales at physical stores.
+Netflix is a popular subscription-based streaming service provider and has started competing in the DVD rental and sales industry.
+With the blue ocean strategy, Netflix wanted to satisfy customers’ needs and began by making movies or films online and completely excluding sales at physical stores (What are the Types of Innovation?
+And How to Utilise Them).

 Netflix as Blue Ocean Strategy example

-Netflix made it comfortable for customers and also provided a fantastic list of movies available online.
-They also created subscription-based monthly plans and created an algorithm that would understand users preferred movies and shows.
-Its main goal was to make movies available online, so users do not have to leave their homes to buy or rent a DVD.
+Netflix made it comfortable for customers and provided a fantastic list of movies available online.
+They also created subscription-based monthly plans and an algorithm to understand users’ preferred movies and shows.
+Its main goal was to make movies available online so users do not have to leave their homes to buy or rent a DVD.

 iTunes